Religious Education Curriculum Statement

 Children will develop an awareness of God’s presence in their lives and the lives of others, developing the spiritual life of each child through prayer and reflection.

-Children will develop a well-formed conscience allowing them to make sound moral judgements in the light of personal commitment to God.
+Children will develop a well-formed conscience allowing them to make sound moral judgments in the light of personal commitment to God.

 Children, and their parents, will develop the knowledge, understanding and appreciation of the Sacraments.